Last Updated on October 1, 2021 by Jennifer Lorin

 So first think about what type of website you want, and consider your projections for the first two years.

 Shared and VPS seem similar.
 Any advantages to either?

-The only advantage of Shared vs VPS is that it’s cheaper.
-With VPS, it’s like having your own machine, even though you’re still sharing resources on a single machine.
+The only advantage of Shared vs. VPS is that it’s cheaper.
+With VPS, it’s like having your machine, even though you’re still sharing resources on a single device.
 Though VPS can also run on clusters.
 The VPS is similar to a local virtual machine wherein both are given a specific amount of resources such as storage and RAM and is customizable by the user.

 What is Managed Hosting?

-Managed Hosting is basically a web service wherein the provider itself manages the website.
-Ensures that it is constantly monitored, running and regularly backed up.
+Managed Hosting is a web service wherein the provider itself operates the website.
+Ensures that it is continuously monitored, running and regularly backed up.
 This is best for businesses that do not have an in-house system administrator.